colpal/actions-pr-comment/README.md

 # actions-pr-comment
-> Internal action for creating, updating, and hiding comments on pull requests
+> GitHub action for creating, updating, and hiding comments on pull requests

 ## Assumptions
-1. A message body is ready to be used as a comment, either passed directly via `comment-body` or as a markdown file via `comment-body-path`
+1. A message body is ready to be used as a comment.
+This can be either passed directly via `comment-body` or as a file via `comment-body-path`

 ## Inputs
 All inputs for this action are summarized below for quick reference: